-Todd Trivett has spent over 35 years in IT consulting, including managing large IT implementations for a “Big 4” consulting firm and a global systems-integration company.
+Todd Trivett has spent over 35 years in IT consulting, managing large IT implementations for a “Big 4” consulting firm and a global systems-integration company, including Enterprise Resource Planning (ERP) systems.
 He is also a skilled forensic investigator in mismanagement and corruption, copyright infringement, trade secret misappropriation, and data analytics.

 In 2004-2005, Todd was appointed as Team Leader of Forensics to the Independent Inquiry Committee into the United Nations Oil-For-Food Program by former Fed Chairman Paul Volcker.
 He led a team of attorneys, forensic accountants, and international investigators in examining the seven-year operation of the program office charged by the United Nations Security Council and Secretariat to administer over $120 billion in oil sales and humanitarian goods supply.
 Investigation resulted in findings of poor organization, management, and oversight of the program as well as individual and corporate violations of ethics, national criminal laws, and international sanctions.

 Nature of Suit: Software project failure matter regarding a property & casualty policy administration and billing application

 - Todd analyzed documents and testimony related to Computer Science Corporation’s (CSC) product management process to determine that the application met neither CSC’s own nor industry standards of what constitutes a “generally available” software product